List of wartime orders of battle for the British 1st Division (1809–1945): Crimean War

-In June 1854, a new 1st Division was formed following the reorganisation of a British expeditionary force that had been dispatched to Ottoman Bulgaria, to support the Ottoman Empire during the early stages of the Crimean War against the Russian Empire.
+In June 1854, a new 1st Division was formed following the reorganisation of a British expeditionary force that had been dispatched to Ottoman Bulgaria, to support the Ottoman Empire against the Russian Empire during the early stages of the Crimean War.
 The division proceeded to the Crimea, where it landed on 14 September.
-It was then engaged in the Siege of Sevastopol, including action at the Battle of Alma and the Battle of Inkerman.
+It was then engaged in the Siege of Sevastopol, including action at the battles of Alma and the Inkerman.
 At full strength, the division would have been around 4,800 men strong although at the Battle of Inkerman it contained a mere 1,200 infantry.
 The division remained in the Crimea until 1856, and demobilised following the conclusion of hostilities.